canceller026/Ecom-Mobile-App/README.md

 ## Backend system config

 ### Install prequisites
+* **To run this Project, Python3, pip and MySQL is required.**

-* Install Python Pip packages to run the backend server, you can use any virtual enviroment manager as you prefer.
+* To install Python Pip packages to run the backend server, you can use any virtual enviroment manager as you prefer.

 ```
 # example of virtualenv